 The maximum amount of time for a negative item to stay on your credit report is 10 years.
 This is typically reserved for Chapter 7 bankruptcies and unpaid tax liens.
 Most other derogatory items, such as delinquencies, charge offs, and foreclosures, remain there for seven years.

 If these items are accurate and all of the proper protocol was followed by creditors, it can be difficult to get them removed from your credit report ahead of schedule.
 However, it’s important to know that their effects on your score lessen over time, despite still being listed on your report.

 How can you find the problem areas on your credit report?

-Before even thinking about rebuilding your credit score, you have to figure out exactly what’s wrong with it.
+Before even thinking about rebuilding your credit, you have to figure out exactly what’s wrong with it.
 Start off by ordering your credit report for free from each of the three credit bureaus.

 Ready to Get Negative Items Removed from Your Credit Report?